 Criminals are able to use spoofing technology to send texts and emails impersonating organisations that you know and trust.
 We would remind anyone who receives an unexpected text or email asking for personal or financial details not click on the links or attachments.

-Occasionally Southampton City Council will communicate with residents and tenants direct by electronic media such as text messaging.
-For example, our Customer Payment and Debt Team have provided tenants they are currently working with, direct phone numbers to contact if they needed any help with rent or benefits.
-These messages are legitimate and were sent out to make sure people know who they can turn to for help.
+During this period, Southampton City Council is starting to make more use of texts, emails and phone calls to communicate with residents and tenants.
+For example, our Customer Payment and Debt Team have provided tenants direct phone numbers to contact if they needed any help with rent or benefits.
+The council has now also restarted recovery action and we are contacting customers who are in arrears.
+These messages are legitimate and are being sent out to make sure people know who they can turn to for help.
 Please note this is for advice only and we will never ask you for personal or financial details.
-If you are unsure, please check by calling the COVID-19 helpline: 023 8083 4800.
+If you are unsure, please check by calling Customer Services on: 023 8083 3000.